EDITOR'S NOTE

 But they only saw

-"They were too expensive to go in," she says.
+those from the outside."They were too expensive to go in," she says.
 "We could only see the top of the rides" as they swung above the fence line.

 On a recent morning, a Pioneer Press reporter and photographer hosted the family at the Fair, in part to welcome them to the state and in part to see the Great Minnesota Get-Together through new eyes.